 Goals are not about figures, targets.
-They are in relation to your dreams: financial freedom, legacy to your loved ones, to the community etc. Emotional goals are those that really motivate someone to move forward.
+They are in relation to your dreams: financial comfort, legacy to your loved ones, to the community etc. Emotional goals are those that really motivate someone to move forward.
 Connecting your goals to a purpose ensure that your heart is into achieving them.
 The emotional aspect strengthens your commitment and builds your resilience to the challenges that you face in your journey.

 Caroline Neita, the Money Mentor, is well aware of the challenges that someone can face to achieve their goals of being financially free.
 In her talk at SBN Croydon, she emphasizes the need to review your daily habits to ensure that you are not “sabotaging” yourself.
 She helps her clients to review their “financial” habits and raise their awareness about what is getting in the way of them achieving their financial freedom.
 Debt management and repayment is also part of the financial mentorship program that she offers to her individual clients.